 “There are those who believe they know – and those who hope they may yet know.”

 Seven pages into the preface of his huge collection of poems, Carl Sandburg tells us that he will not pontificate on the art of poetry, which is what famous writers often do in that section.
-Instead, he says “A poet … Continue reading
+Instead, he says “A poet explains for us what for him is poetry by what … Read More

 “Yet we now know that a brief distraction can help when we’re stuck on a math problem or tied up in a creative knot and need to shake free.”